LECOM Website Accessibility Statement

 LECOM will make requested modifications to improve web accessibility unless such requested modifications would fundamentally alter the nature of the website or would constitute an undue burden.
 A “fundamental alteration” exists when implementing the requested modification would change the essential nature or purpose of the website or its functionality.
 An “undue burden” exists when implementing the requested modification requires such significant difficulty or expense that it is not justified in light of the institution’s resources and commitments.
 When a requested modification constitutes a fundamental alteration or undue burden, LECOM will provide equally effective alternative access to that web content and/or function.

-This accessibility statement was last updated on July 19, 2018 and was last reviewed on July 19, 2018 by Eric Nicastro, LECOM Institutional Director of Communications and Marketing.
+This accessibility statement was last updated on May 13, 2022 and was last reviewed on May 13, 2022 by Justin Jarrett, Institutional Director of Network Operations.